 Psychological studies have suggested that millennial video gamers are increasingly nostalgic when it comes to retro video gaming because it allows them to reconnect with their past, including their friends and loved ones.
 Nostalgia itself has several benefits psychologically.
 Primarily, it can help people feel better about themselves and feel less alone, potentially batting back the onset of dementia symptoms.
 It’s clear that retro video games are increasingly viewed as a comfort blanket for when times get tough.

-At SlotsOnlineCanada, we recently conducted a survey of Canadian video gamers, to get an understanding of their attitudes and habits towards retro video gaming.
+With our usual focus on online slots, we recently decided to conduct a survey of Canadian video gamers, to get an understanding of their attitudes and habits towards retro video gaming.
 A quarter (25%) of all respondents stated that they had previously owned an original NES or Super NES, with more than 10% of respondents planning on getting the rebooted NES Classic or Super NES Classic.

 Furthermore, it was discovered that Nintendo’s Super Mario was the most familiar retro video game franchise, with almost two-fifths (39%) recognizing the friendly Italian plumber.
 Super Mario was closely followed by Pokemon (26%), Sonic the Hedgehog (22%) and Space Invaders (18%) as the most familiar classic video game franchises.
 Super Mario wasn’t only the most recognizable franchise among our respondents, he was their favorite, too.
 Some 22% rated Super Mario as their most popular retro video game franchise, well clear of the likes of Pokemon (9%) and Sonic the Hedgehog (3%).